ebpf-io/ebpf.io-website/content/blog-posts/2023-04-01-excelbpf/index.md

 ---
 path: '/blog/launching-excel-bpf'
 date: '2023-04-01T10:00:00.000Z'
-title: 'Annoucing eBPF 2.0: excelBPF™'
+title: 'Announcing eBPF 2.0: excelBPF™'
 description: 'Hear about the latest innovation from the eBPF community, turn your cells into hives of activity'
 ogImage: excelbpf.png
 toc: false